 The advantages of total quality management (TQM) include:

 - Customer satisfaction.
 Since the company has better products and services, and its interactions with customers are relatively error-free, there should be fewer customer complaints.
 Fewer complaints may also mean that the resources devoted to customer service can be reduced.
+A higher level of customer satisfaction may also lead to increased market share, as existing customers act on the company's behalf to bring in more customers.

 - Defect reduction.
 TQM has a strong emphasis on improving quality within a process, rather than inspecting quality into a process.
 This not only reduces the time needed to fix errors, but makes it less necessary to employ a team of quality assurance personnel.